-Historic pictures documenting Southern Illinois University Carbondale history, including sports, faculty and staff, presidents and chancellors, student life and organizations, campus events, buildings, and campus aerial photographs.
+SIU Carbondale history documented through photographs of university sports, faculty and staff, presidents and chancellors, student life and organizations, campus events, buildings, and campus aerial photographs.

-Digitized postcards and historic photographs of old buildings and street scenes pinned to a Google map at their current or former location.
-These images depict Southern Illinois University Carbondale, the city of Carbondale, the city of Murphysboro, and other Southern Illinois cities and towns.
+Postcards and historic photographs of old buildings and street scenes pinned to a Google map at their current or former location.
+These images depict SIU Carbondale, the cities of Carbondale and Murphysboro, and other southern Illinois cities and towns.

 Video from the Senator Paul Simon Papers and other collections held by SCRC.

 Handwritten letters, diaries, and military orders documenting the southern Illinois experience of the era before, during, and after the American Civil War (1861-1865).

 Handwritten and typewritten minutes and several photographs documenting the activities of the Woman's Club of Carbondale, from its beginnings in 1896 as the Cosmopolitan Literary Club.